darius/traitor/laplace-essay-on-probabilities.md

 all let us severely examine our own opinions, and with impartiality weigh their respective probabilities.

-`XXX first sentence above is too convoluted imho`
+`XXX first sentence above is too convoluted imho.
+And maybe something like 'following which' -> 'following whom'?`

 The difference of opinions depends still on the way we determine the influence of the known data.
 The theory of probabilities holds to